-This plan will be reviewed annually, prior to the commencement of the new academic year..
+This plan will be reviewed annually, prior to the commencement of the new academic year.
+The review will include consultation with the student council.
 The plan is a working document and may be subject to amendment at any time throughout the academic year in reaction to any newly identified risk.